Working class: Marxist definition: the proletariat

+In Marxist terms wage labourers and those dependent on the welfare state are working class, and those who live on accumulated capital are not, and this broad dichotomy defines the class struggle.
+In The Communist Manifesto, Marx and Friedrich Engels argue that it is the destiny of the working class to displace the capitalist system, with the dictatorship of the proletariat (as opposed to the "dictatorship of the bourgeoisie") abolishing the social relationships underpinning the class system before then developing into a communist society in which "the free development of each is the condition for the free development of all."

 History and growth

 In feudal Europe, the working class as such did not exist in large numbers.
 Instead, most people were part of the labouring class, a group made up of different professions, trades and occupations.
 A lawyer, craftsman and peasant were all considered to be part of the same social unit, a third estate of people who were neither aristocrats nor church officials.
 Similar hierarchies existed outside Europe in other pre-industrial societies.
 The social position of these labouring classes was viewed as ordained by natural law and common religious belief.
 This social position was contested, particularly by peasants, for example during the German Peasants' War.

 In the late 18th century, under the influence of the Enlightenment, European society was in a state of change, and this change could not be reconciled with the idea of a changeless God-created social order.
 Wealthy members of these societies created ideologies which blamed many of the problems of working-class people on their morals and ethics (i.e. excessive consumption of alcohol, perceived laziness and inability to save money).
 In The Making of the English Working Class, E. P. Thompson argues that the English working class was present at its own creation, and seeks to describe the transformation of pre-modern labouring classes into a modern, politically self-conscious, working class.

-Starting around 1917, a number of countries became ruled ostensibly in the interests of the working class (see Soviet working class).
-Some historians have noted that a key change in these Soviet-style societies has been a massive a new type of proletarianization, often effected by the administratively achieved forced displacement of peasants and rural workers.
+Starting around 1917, a number of countries became ruled in the interests of the working class (see Soviet working class).
+Some historians have noted that a key change in these Soviet-style societies has been a new type of proletarianization, often effected by the administratively achieved forced displacement of peasants and rural workers.
 Since then, four major industrial states have turned towards semi-market-based governance (China, Laos, Vietnam, Cuba), and one state has turned inwards into an increasing cycle of poverty and brutalization (North Korea).
 Other states of this sort have collapsed (such as the Soviet Union).

 Since 1960, large-scale proletarianization and enclosure of commons has occurred in the third world, generating new working classes.
 Additionally, countries such as India have been slowly undergoing social change, expanding the size of the urban working class.